abdes/submodule-docker-dev-workflow/README.md

 ## Background and Assumptions

-The examplelication we will be working on is composed of the following modules:
+The example application we will be working on is composed of the following modules:
 * arango: the backend database, using [ArangoDB](https://www.arangodb.com)
-* server: server examplelication, using [node.js](https://nodejs.org/en/), for the implementation of the REST API
+* server: server example application, using [node.js](https://nodejs.org/en/), for the implementation of the REST API
-* web: the public web site for the examplelication, served through [nginx](https://www.nginx.com)
+* web: the public web site for the example application, served through [nginx](https://www.nginx.com)

 The domain name 'example.local' will be used locally for the development environment